 While we hope everyone in Student Affairs and Higher Ed is getting some well-deserved rest and relaxation this summer you might also be looking for ways to stay informed on trends, tips, and advice, as well as stay connected to your Higher Ed community.

 As a Student Affairs professional, your experience significantly differs from your fellow colleagues and friends in the field.
-With this podcast meet a new professional each episode as they share their unique career journey, as well as learn about their diverse experiences and delve into current trends and challenges within higher education today.
+With this podcast meet a new education professional each episode as they share their unique career journey, as well as learn about their diverse experiences and delve into current trends and challenges within higher education today.

 Curious about the Community College system, specifically those in California?
 In each episode, Chancellor Eloy Ortiz Oakley is joined by a California educator/stakeholder guest speaker and in it, they navigate central topics within two-year California Community Colleges.
 Recent conversations include the impact of the pandemic on higher education and supporting adult learners.

 With over 300 episodes, Teaching in Higher Ed focuses on the exploration of the art and science of increasing the effectiveness of facilitating learning.
-The podcast also shares ways to maximize productivity to improve personal and professional lives.
+The podcast also shares ways to maximize productivity to improve personal and professional development.
 Each episode features a guest and a subject matter within the categories of digital pedagogy, work and life, teaching, and students.

 Hosted by PR veterans and professors, Gary Sheffer and Mike Fernandez, dive into headline media trends and issues within communications affecting journalism, business, politics, and society as a whole.
 They invite special guests with expertise in PR, journalism, business, or academia to share their perspectives.
 For those in the communications industry, especially aspiring professionals, this podcast will help you stay up-to-date on the latest trends in your field and the world beyond.